kiwicopple/pg_search/README.md

     // The content which we want to check:
     content: '# Intro \n Welcome to MDN.'
 })

-// Get a checksum of some content const { data, error } = await supabase.rpc('content_checksum', {
-    content: '# Intro \n Welcome to MDN.'
-})
 ```

-## Todos
+## Todos & Questions

+- Vectors
+  - how do we determine the dimensions at runtime?
+  - How do we run the index using supabase
+- Multilingual:
   - the tsvector is "english".
 Switch to pgroonga?
-- Vectors: how do we determine the dimensions at runtime?
+  - should we partition the tables by locale?
+I doubt we'd ever need to search japanese docs when the user is searching in english
+- Loading Documents
+  - Should we remove the old documents when the new docs are updated.
+Will this be an issue?
+Should we run some sort of append-only structure, and only remove after the index is rebuilt?
+  - TODO: each document has an `id` (uuidv4), which we can allow the developer to set the ID, and we don't need to update this document if the checksum hasn't changed.